Local workers - Method of travel to work - All industries

-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the the Cook Shire, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the Cook Shire, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 72 people in the who caught public transport to work (train, bus, tram or ferry) in Cook Shire, compared with 1,836 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 72 people who caught public transport to work (train, bus, tram or ferry) in the Cook Shire, compared with 1,859 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in the Cook Shire in 2016 compared to the Financial and Insurance Services workforce within Cook Shire shows that 2.5% used public transport, while 64.0% used a private vehicle, compared with 0.0% and 33.3% respectively in the Financial and Insurance Services workforce within Cook Shire.
+Analysis of the method of travel to work in the Cook Shire in 2016 compared to the Financial and Insurance Services workforce within the Cook Shire shows that 2.5% used public transport, while 64.8% used a private vehicle, compared with 0% and 33.3% respectively in the Financial and Insurance Services workforce within the Cook Shire.

 The major differences between the method of travel to work of the workforce in the Cook Shire and the Financial and Insurance Services workforce were:

-- A larger percentage of local workers Car, as passenger (6.3% compared to 0.0%)
+- A larger percentage of local workers who travelled by car, as passenger (6.3% compared to 0%)